couchbase-examples/python-quickstart/README.md

 The dependencies for the application are specified in the `requirements.txt` file in the source folder.
 Dependencies can be installed through `pip` the default package manager for Python.

-> Note: If your Python is not symbolically linked to python3, you need to run all commands using `python3` instead of `python`.

 ```shell
 cd src
 python -m pip install -r requirements.txt
 ```

+> Note: If your environment only provides a `python3` executable, substitute `python3` in the commands below.

 > Note: Python SDKs older than version 4.1.9 require OpenSSL v1.1.
 This might not be the default in some newer platforms.
 In such scenarios, please install the SDK without using the prebuilt wheels